The Ultimate Guide to Caring for Your “”Prayer Plant””

 Propagation Guide

-Propagating your Prayer Plant is a rewarding experience.
+Propagating your Prayer Plant can be a rewarding experience.
 Here’s a step-by-step guide:

 Step 1: Choose the Right Time